bmartin5263/Resume.Tech/README.md

 - **Workflow (maybe)**
   - A service that represents a sequence of commands to be executed, each within their own DB transaction
   - If a command fails, the others should be rolled back
+    - However, if Events get published they cannot be rolled back, either need to remember to publish undo events or delay event publishing until after workflow finishes
 - **POCO**
   - Anything that doesn't follow into the above categories
   - DTOs and request objects fall into this category